- User Guide

 You must set up a shared file system or cluster management system before using shared EVS disks.
 If you directly attach a disk to multiple servers, the sharing function will not work and data may be overwritten.

 Because most cluster applications, such as Windows MSCS, Veritas VCS, and Veritas CFS, require SCSI reservations, you are advised to use shared EVS disks with SCSI.
-If a SCSI EVS disk is attached to a Xen ECS for use, you must install the driver.
+If a SCSI EVS disk is attached to a Xen ECS, you must install the driver.
 For details, see Device Types and Usage Instructions.

 You can create shared VBD disks or shared SCSI disks.
-It is recommended that you attach the shared disk to the ECSs in the same ECS group to improve service reliability.
+It is recommended that you attach a shared disk to the ECSs in the same ECS group to improve service reliability.

-• Shared VBD EVS disks: The device type of a newly created shared EVS disk is VBD by default.
+Shared VBD disks: The device type of a newly created shared disk is VBD by default.
 Such disks can be used as virtual block storage devices, but do not support SCSI reservations.
 If SCSI reservations are required for your applications, create shared SCSI EVS disks.

-• Shared SCSI EVS disks: These EVS disks support SCSI reservations.
+Shared SCSI disks: Such disks support SCSI reservations.

 Important